ShaunMaher/random-documentation/Docusaurus/Customisations.md

           showLastUpdateAuthor: true,
           showLastUpdateTime: true,
 ```

+The build environment must have `git` installed.
+If you're bulding in a
+container either make sure the container image includes git or install it as
+part of the build process.

 ## Modified "Edit this page" url generation function to support GitLab
 The default method Docusaurus uses to generate these links works fine for GitHub